Estimating the travel time and the most likely path from Lagrangian drifters: Application

 One of the more interesting results from this analysis is the path going from $2$ to $1$ in \Cref{fig:pairwise_rot} a).
 Most of the paths go up closer to the Equator, then use the Equatorial Counter current, followed by the Guinea and Gulf of Guinea currents as in the original vanilla application of the methodology.
 A small number of the rotations result in pathways that end up crossing the South Atlantic, to the south of location 2, then follows the South Atlantic current over to location 1.

 In general, the travel times from the rotation and original method can be significantly different, which supports the need for this rotation methodology.
 If we compare \Cref{fig:likely_pathway} and \Cref{fig:pairwise_rot}, most of the distances stay close to what they were in the original results using no rotations.
-In f) we see that going from 6 to 3 drops from 10.6 years to 5.6 years, with the most used path being different to the original (the darkest collection of paths no longer go by location 2).
-This drop even causes the ordering of the distances to change as 6 to 3 is now the shorter travel time.
-Similarly, the ordering in e) changes.
+We see that going from 6 to 4 drops from 5.6 years in \Cref{fig:likely_pathway}e) to 3.8 years in \Cref{fig:pairwise_rot}e) and 4 to 6 increases from 3.3 years to 5.4 years.
+This causes the ordering of the distances to change as 6 to 4 is now the shorter travel time.
 We believe the case in e) is mainly due to 4 being located just north west of the stronger currents of the Gulf Stream, which makes it sensitive to the grid system.
 However, the high standard errors in \Cref{fig:pairwise_rot} suggest we are uncertain about this travel time.